Kinsa/parking-attendant/readme.md

 Tests are once again passing; it seems to work with the default values.
 Next up is to test it with a custom window for example "What cars were in the lot that needed to be ticketed yesterday at 12:10pm

 It seems that the API in being refactored could be simplified though.

+Commit at this point: 812469e801369f12e3a490c308bce09a40571184

 Date start and date end are now quite confusing.
-It would make more sense to pass a window in minutes and a date to calculate from
+It would make more sense to pass a window in minutes and a date to calculate from.

+I refactored the API to take a datetime object as `at` and a time window in minutes as `window`.
+I asked AI how to help me with the DateInterval object now that I am not subracting date start from date end to calculate the window which gave me `$parking_window = new \DateInterval('PT' . $window .
+'M');` which is feeling similar to Python's time delta.

+With that little bit of refactoring, all the tests still pass because I haven't yet tested the custom window parameters.